-“Every good poem begins in language awake to its own connections..." —Jane Hirschfield
+“Every good poem begins in language awake to its own connections…." —Jane Hirschfield

 There can be great pleasure or catharsis in writing, but it is revision that reveals the true essence of a poem, and revision that ultimately carries a writer from a handful of poems to a cohesive manuscript.
-I'm delighted to invite you to our inaugural manuscript revision lab, designed specifically for poets who, like Hirschfield, are ready to parse out the connections between their poems and assemble their bones into an agile body.
-Assembling a successful manuscript can feel like a lonely and daunting process, but our manuscript revision lab provides practical tools, community support, and professional feedback to help you refine your manuscript into a book ready for submission.
+I'm delighted to invite you to our second annual manuscript revision lab, designed specifically for poets who, like Hirschfield, are ready to parse the connections between their poems and assemble their bones into an agile body.
+Assembling a successful manuscript can feel like a lonely and daunting process, but our manuscript revision lab provides practical tools, community support, and astute feedback to help you refine your manuscript into a book ready for submission.

-I know personally how much love and labor goes into pruning your manuscript and transforming it into a someday-soon book—I spent much of the last two years agonizing over my own manuscript, Theophanies, without the structure of a workshop or critique group.
-I'm eager to connect writers in the same boat with editors who are eager to help, and to share what I've learned on my own journey to publication as well.
-I hope you'll join us!
+I know personally how much love and labor goes into pruning your manuscript and transforming it into a someday-soon book—I spent much of the last few years agonizing over my own manuscript, Theophanies, without the structure of a workshop or critique group.
+I'm eager to connect writers in the same boat with editors who are ready and available to help, and to share what I've learned on my own journey to publication as well.

 Sarah Ghazal Ali

-- a 2-4 page editorial letter from an editor with specific suggestions and developmental edits, as well as targeted line edits within the manuscript itself
+- a 2-4 page editorial letter from an editor with specific suggestions and developmental edits, as well as targeted line edits within the manuscript itself;

-- 30-40 pages of self-guided supplementary materials including craft essays, revision tools, and personal editorial insights from the Palette editor-in-chief
+- 30-40 pages of self-guided supplementary materials including craft essays, revision tools, and personal editorial insights from the Palette editor in chief;

-- free submission in a forthcoming Palette Poetry contest
+- free submission in a forthcoming Palette Poetry contest;

-- All writers will receive feedback no later than September 30.
+All writers will receive feedback no later than October 31.
 Early submissions may yield earlier feedback.

-- please submit a complete draft (between 40-60 pages) of your poetry manuscript (to give us a sense of what you're working on)
+- please submit a complete draft (between 40-60 pages) of your poetry manuscript (to give us a sense of what you're working on).

 - all styles of poetry are welcome—we only ask that you have a manuscript ready for review, no matter how rough or polished it may be!

-We certainly hope so, though the goal is to give you the tools you need to take your manuscript and your revision practice overall to the next level.
+- We certainly hope so, though the goal is to give you the tools you need to take your manuscript and your revision practice overall to the next level.